 Below are quick links to important websites that may assist you with your legal matters in Ste.
 Genevieve County and Missouri.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Ste.
-Genevieve, MO
+Why You Need a Ste.
+Genevieve, MO DWI Administrative Hearing Lawyer

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Ste.
-Genevieve, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+(This is why our Ste.
+Genevieve, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - Calibration and accuracy must meet legal standards